 If you feel as though the room is spinning around you when you make certain movements, such as lying down, rolling over in bed and/or looking up, then you may have a condition known as Benign Paroxysmal Positional Vertigo (BPPV).
 BPPV is one of the most common causes of short bouts of vertigo.
-The good news: your symptoms associated with BPPV can usually be treated successfully in just one to three visits.
+The good news: your symptoms associated with BPPV can usually be treated successfully in a few visits.

 Many people suffer from both dizziness and balance problems while others don’t experience dizziness but feel “off” and unsteady.
 Sometimes this unsteadiness can lead to falls.
 Just like dizziness, balance disorders can be a result from a variety of causes such as inner ear dysfunction, neurological disorders, weakness, pain, and sensory loss (peripheral neuropathy).
 Our team can prescribe a therapeutic plan to recover your balance, improve your safety, and restore your confidence!

-Find out more about why you’re dizzy, how you can restore your balance, and improve other symptoms by making an appointment with us.
+Find out more about why you’re dizzy, how you can restore your balance, and how to improve other symptoms by making an appointment with us.
 Call us at 512-345-4664.

 Dizziness and balance disorders are often poorly understood and, as a result, they can be misdiagnosed.
 An accurate diagnosis begins with a comprehensive medical assessment, including gathering information about your symptoms, medications, and family medical history.

-To help lead us to the correct diagnosis (and therefore the best plan of care), we offer the following diagnostic testing in house:
+To help lead us to the correct diagnosis, we offer the following diagnostic testing in house: